sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/210 - table.md

 Notes
 ====

-Use the Table method or Text Table method when dealing with tables in the same document type that have a variable number of columns.
-This method is more computationally expensive and less fast than the Fixed Table method, but is less sensitive to changes in table formatting.
+The Table method is slower than the Fixed Table method, but is less sensitive to changes in table formatting.
+Use the Table method when dealing with tables in the same document type that have a variable number of columns.